Interviewer: Perhaps if we start by you just telling us what your role was with Serkong Tsenzhab Rinpoche in that period of his life.

-Dr. Berzin: Well, basically I was his translator and disciple.
-He trained me from the beginning to be his translator, so that went through a long, long process.
-In the course of that, then, also he taught me.
+Dr. Berzin: Well, basically, I was his translator and disciple.
+He trained me from the beginning to be his translator, so that was a long, long process.
+In the course of that, he also taught me.
 For the most part, he never would teach me anything unless I was translating it for somebody else.
-So if I ever asked for teachings, he would say no, not this or that, but if I was translating it for somebody then it was okay.
-Which was very, very good, very helpful for me, actually, because it taught me to do things for others and not just for myself.
-But later on, when he felt that there were some special things that he thought was good to teach me then, even without my requesting it, he taught me and he taught me by myself.
+If I ever asked for teachings, he would say no, but if I was translating it for somebody, then it was okay, which was very, very good, very helpful for me, actually, because it taught me to do things for others and not just for myself.
+Later on, when he felt that there were some special things that he thought were good to teach me, even without my requesting it, he taught me by myself.

-But in addition to being his interpreter for teachings and for interviews with various people, and so on, then I also wrote letters for him in English to various people when it was needed, organized his tours… We did two tours together in the West, so organized all of that, and got all the tickets, and got all the visas, and went back and forth to all the embassies and made all the arrangements, and accompanied him and helped him on the journeys.
-So those were my main functions.
+In addition to being his interpreter for teachings and for interviews with various people, and so on, I also wrote letters for him in English to various people when it was needed and organized his tours.
+We did two tours together in the West, so I organized all of that, got all the tickets, all the visas, and went back and forth to all the embassies and made all the arrangements, and accompanied him and helped him on the journeys.
+Those were my main functions.

 How long was this period?

 I first went to India in 1969 as a Fulbright scholar from Harvard University to do the research for my doctorate dissertation.
 When I went to India, very quickly I met, within about a week, Sharpa and Khamlung Rinpoches, who were two young tulkus that had been with Geshe Wangyal, the Kalmyk Mongol Geshe, in America – in New Jersey – who was the first one that I met in the Tibetan tradition, so we had a connection through Geshe Wangyal.